toidiu/toidiu.github.io/content/blog/2024_07_12_tls_overview.md

 In previous TLS protocols, the MAC was calculated separately.
-In TLS 1.3, only [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) cipher suites are supported so MAC is coupled with encryption.
+In TLS 1.3, only [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) cipher suites are supported so MAC and encryption happen together.

 ## <a name="sub-protocols">Sub protocols</a>